Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Chronic hepatitis D is the outcome of acute viral hepatitis D, occurring as a superinfection in chronic carriers of HBV markers.
-The frequency of chronic HDV infection is 60-70%.
+The frequency of chronicization of HDV infection is 60-70%.

-The hepatitis D virus exerts a cytopathogenic effect on hepatocytes, constantly supports the activity of the inflammatory process in the liver and, consequently, promotes the progression of the disease.
+The hepatitis D virus has a cytopathogenic effect on hepatocytes, constantly maintains the activity of the inflammatory process in the liver and, therefore, contributes to the progression of the disease.

-Due to the fact that active replication of HDV is regulated by the presence of HBV, the formation of chronic hepatitis D in the outcome of the manifest co-infection with hepatitis viruses D and B. As a rule does not occur.
-Chronic hepatitis D occurs in the outcome of latent coinfection and, especially, in the superinfection of HDV with chronic HBV infection.
+Since active replication of HDV is regulated by the presence of HBV, chronic hepatitis D does not usually develop as a result of manifest coinfection with hepatitis D and B viruses.
+Chronic hepatitis D occurs as a result of latent coinfection and is especially common in HDV superinfection with chronic HBV infection.

 Epidemiology of chronic hepatitis D

 The prevalence of chronic hepatitis D has undergone significant changes.
-If before 1990 the share of hepatitis D in children reached 30% in the structure of all chronic hepatitis D, after 5 years - up to 10, now it is only 2.6%, which can be explained by a sharp decrease in the number of sick children in Moscow clinics, hospitalized from the areas of Central Asia, Transcaucasia and Moldova, which are known to be endemic for hepatitis D.
+If before 1990 the share of hepatitis D in the structure of all chronic hepatitis in children reached 30%, after 5 years - up to 10, then at present it is only 2.6%, which can be explained by a sharp decrease in the number of sick children hospitalized in Moscow clinics from the regions of Central Asia, Transcaucasia and Moldova, which are, as is known, endemic for hepatitis D.

 Currently, the incidence of chronic hepatitis D in Russia is 1%, while in the countries of Central Asia, and in particular in Turkmenistan, the proportion of chronic hepatitis D among chronic viral hepatitis is 8%.